IR

 • Further evolve as an industrial platformer by strengthening collaboration with tangential companies and building a community including client companies.

-• Contribute not only to solving issues within logistics warehouses, but also across the entire supply chain by diversifying the MFLP brand, putting forward various solution proposals utilizing digital technology, and providing GX support.
+• Contribute not only to solving issues within logistics warehouses, but also across the entire supply chain by diversifying the MFLP and MFIP brands, putting forward various solution proposals, including consulting, and addressing GX.

 Housing (Homes and Living)